skynet29/brainbot/brainjs.md

 # Using controls

-To use a control in your HTML, add a bn-control parameter to an HTML tag depending of the control type with the name of the control de to be create and optionally a bn-options parameter to specify controls options.
-The value of the options parameter must be a object declared in th viewControler data.
+To use a control in your HTML, add a **bn-control** parameter to an HTML tag depending of the control type with the name of the control de to be create and optionally a **bn-options** parameter to specify controls options.
+The value of the options parameter must be an object declared in the viewControler data.
 This object is passed to the control constructor function.

-Example 1
+Example 1 with bn-options

 HTML code
 ````html